-Sargento Pascuas is the longest-serving active member of the Farc guerrilla, responsible for the death of dozens of soldiers and civilians.
+Sargento Pascuas is the longest-serving active member of the FARC guerrillas, responsible for the death of dozens of soldiers and civilians.
 He is 76 years old and has been fighting for over 50 years.
-Now, as the Farc is giving up the armed fight, he wonders what do to with his last years of life.
+Now, as the FARC are giving up the armed struggle, he wonders what do to with his last years of life.
 He hasn’t learnt anything else than fighting.

 In 1960, Pascuas joined a troupe of insurgent peasants and cadres of the Communist Party.
 They fought for a land reform and for more equality in one of the most unequal countries in the world.
-Six years later, they renamed themselves Armed Revolutionary Armed Forces of Colombia – Farc for short.
-48 men and four women were there at the beginning.
-Of this founder generation, only two have survived.
+Four years later, in 1964, they renamed themselves Revolutionary Armed Forces of Colombia.
+The FARC were born.
+They were 48 men and four women at the beginning.
+Of the founder generation only two members have survived.
 One is in medical treatment in Cuba.
-The other is Pascuas.
+The other one is Pascuas.

 Pascuas is wanted by the US-authorities for the production, trafficking and distribution of a hundreds of tons of cocaine in the USA.
-There are two photographs in his profile.
-They seem to belong to two different man.
-In reality Pascuas doesn´t look like neither of them.
+There are two photographs in his profile on the page of the U.S. Department of State.
+They seem to belong to two different men.
+In real life, Pascuas doesn´t look like neither of the two.

-The armed rebellion of the Farc has ended.
-An estimated 6,000 rebels will give up their weapons in the coming months, and the guerrilla will to turn into a political party.
-President Juan Manuel Santos and the Commander-in-Chief of Farc, Timochenko, signed the historic peace treaty at the end of November.
+The armed rebellion of the FARC has come to an end.
+An estimated 6,000 rebels will give up their weapons in the coming months, and the guerrilla will to transform into a political party.
+President Juan Manuel Santos and the Commander-in-Chief of the FARC, Timochenko, signed an historic peace treaty at the end of November.

 Pascuas has three children.
-He had to leave them with her mother, “because of the war.”
+He had to leave them with their mother, “because of the war.”
 Pascuas does not like talking about his family.
-His family are the Farc.
-The veteran would not say no to a post in the new political party.
+The Farc is his family.
+The veteran would not reject a post in the new political party.
 “I have the strength”, he assures.

-He still has a seat in the General Staff, the second highest executive body of the Farc.
-But a younger, eloquent and media-savvy generation has replaced him.
+He still has a seat in the General Staff, the second highest executive body of the FARC.
+But a younger, eloquent and media-savvy generation has replaced dinosaurs like him.
 Victoria Sandino belongs to this generation.
 During the peace talks in Havana, the 50-year-old woman led the gender commission.
 Pascuas is a “hero”, a role model for his comrades, she says.
 But after years of armed struggle he has earned himself “peace and active recreation”, for example on a ranch up in the mountains.
 It does not look good for Pascuas.
-The eternal rebel is maneced by forced retirement.
+The eternal rebel is facing forced retirement.